linkedin/css-blocks/packages/@css-blocks/website/src/markdown/1_block-files/10_global-states.md

 title: Global States
 ---

-In rare occasions, a Block may choose to declare declare that a certain State is **global**.
+In rare occasions, a Block may choose to declare that a certain State is **global**.
 These states are special in that they can be used in other Blocks like they are local to that block.

-This is most useful for global application states – like during initial application boot, or when a modal is displayed.
+One common use for this feature is to put an application into a well known state  – like during initial application boot, or when a modal is displayed.
+Then, other blocks can use the global state to create descendant selectors that react to that state.

 > ⚙️ **Performance Note: Global States**
 >